 Astri spent a week in Myanmar on the way back to Norway from working in The Philippines as a consultant for the United Nations for two years.
 She holds a degree in sociology.

 She was amazed by Myanmar, but she didn’t imagine ever living in the underdeveloped country.
 Yet, when Astri was 41, she moved to Yangon with her husband Jørn in 1991.

 “I was extremely excited about going back.”

-After spending the years from 1991 to 1994 in Myanmar, Astri and Jørn moved on to Vietnam where they spent a few years.
-They then returned to Europe with their now 25-year-old daughter for their next adventure.
+After living in Myanmar from 1991 to 1994, Astri and Jørn moved on to Vietnam where they spent a few years.
+They then returned to Europe with their now 25-year-old daughter for the next adventure.
 Here, they lived in Vienna for two years.

 “But we longed for Asia.”

 The family therefore moved to Sri Lanka followed by Cambodia before finally returning to Myanmar in 2008.
 They have lived there ever since.